Audio431/fullpath-emissions-cost-model/README.md

 - **Development Build:**
   Run `npm run build` to start the development build with webpack in watch mode.

-- **Testing in Firefox:**
-  Use `npm run start:firefox` to launch the addon in Firefox.
-This command will open Firefox with the extension loaded and the browser console available for debugging.

 - **Packaging:**
   After building the project, run `npm run xpi` from the root to generate an XPI package for distribution.